ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/resolve-issues-causing-check-failures.rst

         "38-comments-and-docstrings",
     ]

 If you committed the preceding changes, Sphinx would no longer find any broken links.
-However, Flake8 would throw line length errors for the two lines that define the items for the ``linkcheck_ignore`` variable in the Sphinx :file:`config.py` file.
-Because you cannot modify the length of these lines, you must follow each of these URLs (and any comment about it) with a space and then ``# noqa: 501``.
+However, Ruff would throw line length errors for the two lines that define the items for the ``linkcheck_ignore`` variable in the Sphinx :file:`config.py` file.
+Because you cannot modify the length of these lines, you must follow each of these URLs (and any comment about it) with a space and then ``# noqa: E501``.

-You can scroll to the end of these lines to see how they now conclude with ``# noqa: 501``:
+You can scroll to the end of these lines to see how they now conclude with ``# noqa: E501``:

 .. code::

     # Linkcheck ignore too long lines

     linkcheck_ignore = [
-        "https://myapps.microsoft.com/signin/8f67c59b-83ac-4318-ae96-f0588382ddc0?tenantId=34c6ce67-15b8-4eff-80e9-52da8be89706", # Join Ansys GitHub account # noqa: 501
+        "https://myapps.microsoft.com/signin/8f67c59b-83ac-4318-ae96-f0588382ddc0?tenantId=34c6ce67-15b8-4eff-80e9-52da8be89706", # Join Ansys GitHub account # noqa: E501
-        "https://myapps.microsoft.com/signin/42c0fa04-03f2-4407-865e-103af6973dae?tenantId=34c6ce67-15b8-4eff-80e9-52da8be89706", # Join Ansys internal GitHub account # noqa: 501
+        "https://myapps.microsoft.com/signin/42c0fa04-03f2-4407-865e-103af6973dae?tenantId=34c6ce67-15b8-4eff-80e9-52da8be89706", # Join Ansys internal GitHub account # noqa: E501
     ]

-When you commit these changes, Flake sees the ``# noqa: 501`` comments at the end of these lines and knows to ignore their long line lengths.
+When you commit these changes, Ruff sees the ``# noqa: E501`` comments at the end of these lines and knows to ignore their long line lengths.

 .. _resolve_mismatched_message_strings: